graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-01/papers/2024-01-29-beyond-chinchilla.md

 > optimally compute-efficient training involves training very large models on a relatively modest amount of data.

-Unfortunately, their analysis was flawed.
-In 2022 DeepMind released their Chinchilla model, [in a paper](https://arxiv.org/abs/2203.15556) rightly suggesting you should train smaller models on more data than OpenAI had claimed.
+In 2022 DeepMind released their Chinchilla model, [in a paper](https://arxiv.org/abs/2203.15556) that revised OpenAI's scaling laws, rightly suggesting you should train smaller models on more data than originally claimed.

 But this wasn't the end of the story.
 Meta's recent [Llama](https://arxiv.org/abs/2307.09288) models are trained with an even lower params-to-tokens ratio than Chinchilla.
 Versus GPT-3, the smallest Llama 2 model uses 25x fewer parameters, but over 6x more data.